reubenharry/haskell-docs/README.md

 - most are long-form books or lecture notes, not a concise "cheatsheet"

 It's impossible for any one resource to do everything, but I thought it was possible that there was a "gap in the market" for a clean, clear, concise, example heavy, constantly-maintained guide.

+## General "philosophy":

+- avoid digressions: e.g. no history of Haskell, or discussion of the reason for the `String` type
+- show, don't tell: prefer code examples, visual cues, highlighting and unfoldable comments to paragraphs of prose explaining an idea
+- don't be exhaustive: if you believe some feature can be understood easily without explanation, don't explain it.

+Note: these things are all fine, and appear to good effect elsewhere